Rodrigo Taddei: Perugia

-On 21 July 2014, after having been a free agent for two months, Taddei signed a contract with A.C.
-Perugia Calcio in Serie B. Taddei scored his first goal for Perugia in the 2–0 win against FeralpiSalò in the second round of the Coppa Italia.
+On 21 July 2014, after having been a free agent for two months, Taddei signed a contract with AC Perugia Calcio in Serie B. Taddei scored his first goal for Perugia in the 2–0 win against FeralpiSalò in the second round of the Coppa Italia.
 Taddei scored his first Serie B goal in the 2–2 draw with Vicenza on 20 September, keeping Perugia top of the Serie B table.

 International career

 Taddei has never been capped by the Brazil national team but, thanks to his Italian citizenship, he is also eligible to play for Italy.
 He is in fact an Italian Brazilian, his great-grandparents were from Perugia and Turin.
 In February 2009, he publicly stated that he would accept a call from Marcello Lippi.

 Personal life

 In late 2003, Taddei was seriously injured in a car accident.
 His younger brother Leonardo died in the accident and his teammate Pinga was also hurt.
 Upon recovery, Taddei returned to playing for Siena.